-Analog experiences supported by digital elements in the store look to be the way forward to generate experience and appeal.
+Analog experiences supported by digital elements in a hybrid store look to be the way forward to generate experience and appeal.
 Having the right technology, that is effectively integrated into the store space, helps simplify retail and ultimately create environments that people want to shop in.

 And when trying new tech, a test-and-learn philosophy can be an effective way to get things moving.
 Getting the backing for an agile approach where delivering a minimal viable product that gradually gets you to your goal ensures the right outcome for all involved.